th2-net/th2-data-services/documentation/api/provider.v5.events_tree.events_tree_collection.md

 ---

+#### <kbd>property</kbd> len_parentless

+Returns number of events in the parentless trees inside the collection.

+---

 #### <kbd>property</kbd> len_trees

-Returns number of events in the trees inside the collection.
+Returns number of events in the trees inside the collection, including parentless trees.